 Because in this one, I have miles to go before I sleep and many more people to meet.

-She taught me that, no matter what, you got to fight and laugh and drink and eat and live as if there is no tomorrow.
+She taught me that no matter what comes your way you got to fight and laugh and drink and eat and live as if there is no tomorrow.

-If you are looking for some motiavtion, read her full story here.
+If you are looking for some motivation, read my host mother’s brave story.

 I was shocked that in a big city like Santiago someone could rob you in daylight on a crowded bus and disappear.
 I also lost the interview in this mishap.
 But the highlight of the tragedy was that I was dropped home by two policemen in their jeep.
 They thought that their jeep wasn’t up to my standards, and while one of them put out his hand for me to hold and climbed down the vehicle, I had already jumped down.
 Talk about vanity.

-You can read the full story here: My Worst Travel Experience – When Two Teenage Boys Snatched my Phone and Ran Away in the Delinquent Santiago.
+You can read the full story here: My Worst Travel Experience in Santiago – When Two Teenage Boys Snatched my Phone and Ran Away.

 The hike was strenuous and long and steep and through the treacherous icy terrain.
 But more than the steepness and the difficulty of the walk and the weight of the bag that we carried which had the right tools and food and heavy shoes, it was the lack of confidence that slowed me down.